Fall 2018, Graduate Courses

-Updated July 14, 2017.
-If you see any discrepancies between times listed below and the YES schedule please notify Susan Hilderbrand.
+Updated February 7, 2018.
+If you see any discrepancies between times listed below and the YES schedule please notify Heidi Welch.
 The YES schedule is always correct.

 If you would like additional information on the following courses, please contact the instructor by clicking the email link beside their name.

-HISTORY 6100 Introduction to History Methods and Research, Tuesday, 9:10-noon, Benson 200.
-Professor William Caferro
+HISTORY 6100 Introduction to Historical Methods and Research, Thursday, 9:10-noon, Benson 200.
+Professor Moses Ochonu.

 This course examines major trends in historical writing, from ancient to recent times.
 It seeks to introduce students to the "historian's task" and the various ways scholars/writers have approached it.

 HISTORY 6300 The Art and Craft of Teaching History, Tuesday, 9:10-noon, Benson 200.
 Professor Marshall Eakin.

 Introduction to the theory and practice of college-level teaching.
 Readings on pedagogical theory, current research on teaching and learning.
 Hands-on exercises in course design, preparing tests and assignments, grading, lecturing, leading discussion, cooperative learning, service-learning, and the use of technology to enhance teaching.